-1. Humidity control on Indoor spaces (27/10/21) - Given the recent pandemic, more attention has been shifted towards ventilation practices.
-However Humidity control in the built environment continues at times to be neglected.
+1. Humidity control on Indoor spaces (27.10.21) - Given the recent pandemic, more attention has been shifted toward ventilation practices.
+However, humidity control in the built environment continues at times to be neglected.
 The three speakers discuss active and passive measures available, and the following topics:

 - How can you save energy & cost?